POEM: Seriously?!

 Seriously

 As a student of human culture, I see widespread contradictions and hypocrisy, even amidst our more sane enterprises.
 I find an ability to laugh at such realities profoundly therapeutic, especially given that the leading alternative is crying.
 In a tip of the hat to seriousness, crying can be a profound emotional manifestation of compassion in a broken world.
 Yet, there are other ways.
 Freedom is not trapped by seriousness.
-Non-seriousness offers a form of salvation to both redeem our into something more whole, and to manifest this more whole being attained into the workings of the everyday world.
+Non-seriousness offers a form of salvation to both redeem our experience into something more whole, and to manifest this more whole being attained into the workings of the everyday world.

 My poetry is driven by a passionate exploration of human contradictions and unfulfilled humanity.
 While the veneer of my poems may seem strikingly cynical at moments, relentlessly pointing out weak spots in humanity, my intent is to juxtapose apparent hopelessness with authentic hopefulness.
 To survive such an epic project, I try to remember that we are already won, a wholly laughable proposition!